ZIO1993/Logilux-search/README.md

-# subito-it-searcher
+# Logilux Searcher Bot

-BeautifulSoup toy example running queries and scraping results on a popular italian ad website
+This bot notifies on the telegram channel when new ads are published on the Logilux website